Before he was killed by police, Hakim Littleton was trying to get out of Detroit.

 But the undertow was strong.
 Six months later — blunt in mouth, cash in hand — he wrote, “I be getting this cold feeling that the streets where I belong.”

-Littleton’s fear that he would someday be killed by police came true just after noon on July 10.
+Littleton’s fear he would someday be killed by police came true just after noon on July 10.

 It began with another questionable stop.
 Craig said officers were in the area looking into a deadly block-party shooting that had happened the weekend before when they saw Sylvester and arrested him on a separate warrant.
 They “went to investigate” Littleton after they “observed him walking toward them” and “were notified this person was an associate of the person being arrested.”
 He was not suspected in any crime at that point.

-Littleton shot first as police approached, firing off two rounds, according to Craig.
+Littleton shot first as police approached, firing two rounds, according to Craig.
 They fired back and he fell to the ground.

 What happened from there is not completely clear.
 Craig has said Littleton continued firing from the ground as an officer straddled and attempted to restrain him.
 Video released by the department does show Littleton’s torso turn upward, but it’s unclear if he’s still shooting.
 A Freedom of Information Act request for additional body camera footage that could shed light on what happened was denied, with the city of Detroit saying it had no corresponding records.